DO

 1. Identify the page purpose: concept, tutorial, API reference, release note, navigation hub, example showcase, or troubleshooting guide.

 2. Use headings to shape the reading path.
-In normal page content, start with ## because the page title is supplied by metadata.
+In normal page content, start with ## because the page title is supplied by metadata — the registry entry, or an optional title: in the page's own frontmatter block.

 3. Pick the simplest block that communicates the content.
 Prefer Markdown first, then Docsector custom elements when the layout or interaction needs it.